-- Your program should read the input files from stdin by using Unix shell redirection (e.g. a.out<lab1.dat).
+- 1. Your program should read the input files from stdin by using Unix shell redirection (e.g. a.out<lab1.dat).
 By using redirection, it is unnecessary to explicitly open and close the input file, nor should your program prompt for a file name.
 You should dynamically allocate tables for storing the input keys and the table of links.
-Unlike the mergesort in Notes 1 and CLRS, the table of keys is never modified. - 2.
-The link values are not initialized before the recursive mergesort begins.
-Each link will be initialized to -1 when its sequence value is placed in a single-element list (at the bottom of the recursion's "tree"). - 3.
+Unlike the mergesort in Notes 1 and CLRS, the table of keys is never modified.
+So, there is no work array and copying to it. - 2.
+The link values should be initialized to -1 before the recursive mergesort begins.
+This corresponds to each sequence value being placed in a single-element list (at the bottom of the recursion's "tree"). - 3.
 The input sequence array and the link array may be global.
 Under this assumption, the following function prototype may be used: